kkekkonen/world-emissions/README.md

 #### Intro
 https://www.reaktor.com/ennakkotehtava-ohjelmistokehittaja/

+A Django/React application which is used to visualize emission data

 #### Requirements and installation
 Requirements are located in requirements.txt file, and can be installed with `pip install -r requirements.txt` command.
 After installing requirements, the server can be started with `python manage.py runserver`.